What Is Durability in Training? Tactical Athlete Guide

 Durability.

-Durability is what allows athletes to train consistently, recover effectively, and perform over long periods without breaking down.
-In tactical, endurance, and hybrid environments, durability is often more important than peak performance alone.
-For a deeper breakdown of how structured training program support long-term performance, see this tactical athlete program buying guide.
+Durability is what lets athletes train consistently, recover between hard sessions, and perform under repeated stress without breaking down.
+In tactical, endurance, and hybrid training environments, where the job demands repeatable output across years, not one good test day, durability matters more than any peak number on a whiteboard.
+For a deeper breakdown of how structured training programs support long-term performance, see this tactical athlete program buying guide.

 The Basic Definition